 - material: plastic on top, heavy glass base

 - shaft: stabilization not comparable to Timemore models

 - burr: ceramics is fine, but I wanted something sharper

 - simple grind adjustment: infinitely adjustable type

 Reasonably priced entry model.
 I haven’t tried it myself, but it probably does its job reasonably well.
-But since I have been using a simple ceramic burr coffee grinder before, I was looking for a significant upgrade of my coffee brewing game.
-Also, I prefer a slim design for aesthetics and space-saving consideration.
+But since I have been using a simple ceramic burr coffee grinder before, I was looking for a significant upgrade to my coffee brewing game.
+Also, I prefer a slim design for aesthetics and space-saving considerations.

 Here is where you can get it: